Pexers/pexers.github.io/_cards/2024-09-21-toothbrush-battery.md

 In March 2022, I purchased my Oral-B Vitality 100 CrossAction electric toothbrush.
 After two years of daily use, the battery began requiring frequent recharging, often several times a week.
 Instead of spending arout 20€ on a new toothbrush, I chose to replace the battery myself with a brand new Eneloop NiMh cell, which would cost you roughly 3€ a piece.
 This way we're able to save money, and most importantly, contribute to less electronic waste.

-### What you'll need
+### What You'll Need

- - 🔋 Replacement battery (e.g., Eneloop NiMh cell, AA size)
+ - 🔋 Replacement Battery (e.g., Eneloop NiMh cell, AA size)
- - 🔧 Combination pliers
+ - 🔧 Combination Pliers
- - 🧰 Soldering equipment (soldering iron, solder and desoldering pump)
+ - 🧰 Soldering Equipment (Soldering Iron, Solder and Desoldering Pump)
- - ✨ Clean workspace
+ - ✨ Clean Workspace

-# Step-by-step Guide
+# Step-by-Step Guide

 <div class="step">
     <h3>Step 1: Disassemble the Toothbrush</h3>